AUTOMCAS/learning_journey/progress_tracker/week_1_and_2.md

 ### Goal 4: Learn to build software as a **pair**
 **PLAN**
 - Pair with a different person each afternoon for at least 3 hours.
+- Attend emotional intelligence workshop on how to give and receive valuable feedback.
 **EVIDENCE**
 - Completed the [Letter Counter](https://github.com/AUTOMCAS/makers_projects/tree/main/week_1/phase_two/07_intermezzo_debugging_2) program with a pair.
 - Lovely comments during first week retro.
 - Positive feedback and messages from pair partners and requests to pair again in future.
+- Participated in the emotional intelligence workshop, asked questions to explore personal views and gain deeper understanding.
+Gained valuable insight into the art of giving and receiving valuable feedback.
 --------------------------

 ### Reflection and feedback

 **What went well**

-During the first week I was paired with people who were behind me on the challenges.
+During the first two weeks I was paired with people who were behind me on the challenges.
 I was able to work with each pair partner and confidently explain most of the key concepts and terminology and help them move forward.
 This also gave me a great opportunity to reflect on what I had learned, identify gaps in my knowledge and address them.

 Initially it seemed a bit odd to start a project by writing tests and no code.
 However, as I learned more and more about how to implement TDD effectively, I saw how extremely useful it is.
 It acts as another great way to break down a problem to smaller, more manageable problems and keeps you thinking very deliberately and methodically about what is going on and what your goals are.

+Reflecting on challenges, failures and successes and identifying gaps in knowledge for revisiting.

+The emotional intelligence workshop focused on how to give and receive good feedback.

 **Even better if**
 - Record my progress more regularly, not just at end of the week.